 All students must take Introduction to Teaching at Williams.
-Futhermore, all students enrolled in Introduction to Teaching are strongly encouraged to take all three parts of the Praxis I. (Students beginning as freshmen at Williams are encouraged to take Introduction to Teaching during the first semester of their sophomore year.)
-Transfer students with an AA degree or junior status must take Introduction to Teaching during their first semester at WBC.
+Futhermore, all students enrolled in Introduction to Teaching are required to take all three parts of the Praxis I. (Students beginning as freshmen at Williams are encouraged to take Introduction to Teaching during the first semester of their sophomore year.)
+Transfer students with an AA degree or junior status must take Introduction to Teaching and all three parts of the Praxis I during their first semester at WBC.
 Transfer students without an AA degree will be counseled individually about when to take Introduction to Teaching.
 Regardless, all transfer students will ultimately be required to complete the same basic requirements and steps as outlined for entering freshmen.
-In addition, a mandatory background check will be conducted on each student enrolled in ED 2203 Introduction to Teaching.